Step 2: Asking a Third Party to Help

 How You Can Do It (in 4 steps)

 1. Think about which 3rd Party organisations are already involved in some way in the relationship between you and the other side.
-For example, a credit card company, a bank or a local council.
+For example a credit card company, a bank, a merchant, or a local council.

 2. Make a list of these organisations and any individuals you may know within them who could be in a position to help resolve the dispute.
 For example:

 3. The other side may also be able to help you resolve the dispute by identifying 3rd Party individuals or organisations that can help you both “referee” the situation.

 4. When selecting a 3rd Party to be informally involved, consider the following;